How Poor Posture Can Lead to Physical and Mental Dis-Ease

 Poor posture is not a cause as much as it is a symptom.
 Essentially, it is the dysfunction of various systems in the body that are either over or under-functioning.
-In most bodywork circles, we think of faulty posture as a “tissue issue,” and, in many cases, problems do arise from strained or overused connective tissues and joints, but what about visual or balance (vestibular) disorders that may be compromising the brain’s sorting and switching stations?

 Image 1 – pontomedullary junction

-Ponto Medullary Reticular Formation (PMRF)
+Ponto Medullary Reticular Formation (PMRF) And Digital Dementia

 Those clients with pontomedullary reticular formation disorders may present with an upper cross syndrome pattern (i.e., forward jutted chin, internally rotated arms, protracted shoulder girdle, and t-spine hyperkyphosis).
 Each day these bodies battle gravity and, in the absence of an experienced manual, movement, and brain-based therapy, usually end up on the losing end.

-How Poor Posture Can Lead to Physical and Mental Dis-Ease—And How Yoga Can Help Digital DEmentia
+How Poor Posture Can Lead to Physical and Mental Dis-Ease—And How Yoga Can Help Digital Dementia

 Hours of sitting and staring at screens, lack of exercise, and poor body biomechanics all contribute to the symptom of poor posture.
 They may lead to other conditions, such as lack of focus, visual disturbances, depression, poor balance, protective muscle guarding, and more.
 When performing a postural assessment as part of a client’s intake exam, I’m not only looking at tissue issues but, more importantly, what the nervous system is doing with this information.

-For example, I may include proprioceptive challenges such as one-legged standing to assess for vestibular (balance) dysfunction, gaze stabilization exercises for visual disturbances or the Romberg (sway) Test for cerebellar weakness.
+For example, I may include proprioceptive challenges such as one-legged standing to assess for vestibular (balance) dysfunction, gaze stabilization exercises for visual disturbances, or the Romberg (sway) Test for cerebellar weakness.
 Sensory impulses originating in the neck and ankles are particularly important.
 Proprioceptive input from the neck indicates the direction in which the head is turned, and cues from the ankles indicate the body’s movement or sway relative to the ground.

 As sensory integration takes place through good bodywork and corrective proprioceptive exercises, the brain stem transmits impulses to the muscles that control movements of the eyes, head and neck, trunk, and legs, thus allowing a person to both maintain balance and have a clear vision while moving.
 Of course, multiple neurological systems contribute to optimal posture.
 Our goal is the synergistic integration of these systems to normalize and restore flexor/extensor synergy and postural stabilization during dynamic movement.